Billocap/.dotfiles/Readme.md

 Y8P `Y8bod88P" `Y8bod8P'   "888" o888o   o888o o888o `Y8bod8P' 8""888P'
 </pre>

-Repository for configuring my Linux based enviroments, I use those config mostly for WSL Ubuntu and Debian.
-This was supossed to be a simple project but a got carried away.
+Repository for configuring my Linux based environments, I use those config mostly for WSL Ubuntu and Debian.
+This was supposed to be a simple project but a got carried away.

-All though that's a very personal and subjective project feel free to Fork it or recomend configs and apps.
+All though that's a very personal and subjective project feel free to Fork it or recommend configs and apps.

 ## Install